Select your newsletters:

 Click here for la Marseillaise lyrics in English

-On 2 July 2009, ITER Director-General Kaname Ikeda met with His Excellency Mr. Kong Quan, Chinese Ambassador to France, at the Chinese Embassy in Paris.
-DG Ikeda briefed the Ambassador on the background and status of the development of the ITER project, especially the main outcome of the recent Council meeting.
-He explained how the ITER project was providing an important platform for all seven Members to jointly conduct international collaboration in fusion research in order to meet the world's demands for an alternative supply of energy in the future.
+He explained how ITER was providing an important platform for all seven Members to jointly conduct international collaboration in fusion research in order to meet the world's demands for an alternative supply of energy in the future.

-DG Ikeda and Ambassador Kong further exchanged views on the project schedule, China's current participation and that of other Members, and on the status of Chinese staff working in the ITER Organization.
-Lastly, Ambassador Kong happily accepted an invitation to visit the ITER Site in Cadarache.
+Director-General Ikeda and Ambassador Kong further exchanged views on the project schedule, China's current participation and that of other Members, and on the status of Chinese staff working in the ITER Organization.
+Lastly, Ambassador Kong happily accepted an invitation to visit the ITER site in Cadarache.

 The visitors were delegates from the World Conference of Science Journalists, which took place in London earlier in the week.

-Dr Francesco Romanelli, EFDA-JET Associate Leader, gave a presentation on the exciting plans for JET and led tours of the facility — during which the journalists tested their skills with the remote-handling boom by playing Jenga!
+Francesco Romanelli, EFDA-JET Associate Leader, gave a presentation on the exciting plans for JET and led tours of the facility—during which the journalists tested their skills with the remote-handling boom by playing Jenga!

 Nick Holloway of Culham's Public Relations team explained: "It was a unique opportunity to make contact with journalists from countries that wouldn't normally be on our radar.
 Our visitors came from as far afield as Argentina, Uganda and Australia, and they took away a very positive impression of JET and ITER."

-The Hans Werner Osthoff Plasma Physics Prize 2009 is equally shared by the two German scientists Dr. Jan Benedikt from the University of Bochum and Dr. Philipp Lauber from the Max Planck Institute for Plasma Physics in Garching.
-The prize is awarded for outstanding achievements in the field of Plasma Physics, and is particularly directed at supporting junior scientists.
+The Hans Werner Osthoff Plasma Physics Prize 2009 is equally shared by the two German scientists Jan Benedikt from the University of Bochum and Philipp Lauber from the Max Planck Institute for Plasma Physics in Garching.
+The prize is awarded for outstanding achievements in the field of plasma physics, and is particularly directed at supporting junior scientists.
 Lauber acquired international recognition for developing a computer simulation for predicting the behaviour of the plasma in ITER.

 To read more click here